 William R. "Bill" Battle is in his second year as Director of Athletics at The University of Alabama.
 Battle took over the job on Friday, March 22, 2013, succeeding Mal Moore who had held the position since November, 1999.
 Battle joined the Crimson Tide after a career as a college football coach and entrepreneur that was consistently hallmarked by innovation and foresight.

 A native of Birmingham, Ala., Battle attended The University of Alabama on a football scholarship and enjoyed a successful playing career as a three-year starter at end for the Crimson Tide under legendary head coach Paul "Bear" Bryant from 1960-62.
 Battle was a member of Bryant's first national championship team at Alabama in 1961.
 Generally regarded as the team's best end throughout his playing career, Battle came to Tuscaloosa after starring in three sports at Birmingham's West End High School.

-An excellent student, Battle holds a bachelor's degree in Biology (minor in Psychology) from The University of Alabama and a master's degree in Education and Physical Education from The University of Oklahoma.
+An excellent student, Battle holds a bachelor's degree in Biology (minor in Psychology) from The University of Alabama and a master's degree from The University of Oklahoma.
 He was an Academic All-SEC selection as a senior in 1962 and was selected to play in the Senior Bowl all-star game in Mobile, Ala., in January of 1963.
 He was named first team tight end and second team defensive end on The University of Alabama All Decade Team of the 1960s.

 Battle entered the coaching profession as a graduate assistant at The University of Oklahoma in 1963 under famed head coach Bud Wilkinson.
 In 1964 and 1965, he served as an assistant coach at the United States Military Academy while serving a two-year military tour.
 In 1966, he moved on to the University of Tennessee, where he served as an assistant coach under head coach Doug Dickey for four seasons (1966-69) until he was named head coach of the Volunteers in 1970.
 When he was named head coach, Battle was the youngest head coach in college football at the age of 28.